 - Doubly subverted in The Legend of Tarzan when a group of humans and apes are trapped in an uncovered pit.
 Jane's father comments that they can simply float up to the top.
 Jane corrects him by saying it would work for the humans, but the apes are not buoyant and would still drown.

-- The Simpsons: This happens to Bart and Groundskeeper Willie, and it's made even worse by the fact that there are fans (or something with spinning blades) overhead that could chop them up.
+- This happens to Bart and Groundskeeper Willie, and it's made even worse by the fact that there are fans (or something with spinning blades) overhead that could chop them up.